 Challenges in Dealing with Siloed Data

 Moreover, it might be hard to fix a portion of the silos because of how that system is set up with various permission and hierarchies.
-For example, permissions are often set up by the group, so once the data is siloed for a group, it’s hard to change all the necessary permissions then.
+For example, permissions are often set up by the group, so once the data is siloed for a group, it’s hard to change all the necessary permissions.

 If the data is siloed in different systems (for example, data for the Security Operations group is stored in an Oracle database, while the Sales information is stored in Salesforce), it’s even harder to reconcile the silos.

 To simplify this process, most companies move their data from their various systems into a data warehouse.
-Enterprise’s operational systems collect all the data from the warehouse data repository.
+The enterprise’s operational systems collect all the data from the warehouse data repository.
 Data warehouses are optimized for access and analysis rather than transactional processing.
 The data warehouse is designed in such a way to help management get a 360 view of their company’s data.

 Ways to Break Down Data Silos